 “There could be genetic variations in different people that would lead to the activation of mast cells in response to the vaccine, and that might also predispose them to having anaphylaxis or more severe reactions to their allergens,” Baker says.

 How Can I Enroll in the Study?

 The NIH study includes sites in 20 states, including: Arizona, Arkansas, California, Colorado, Florida, Georgia, Illinois, Iowa, Maryland, Massachusetts, Michigan, Missouri, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, Virginia and Wisconsin.
-For contacts and locations, visit this ClinicalTrials.gov page (open the ‘show study locations’ tab).
-Not all centers have yet begun enrolling, so check back for updates.
+(See information on the specific centers enrolling below.)

-Participants in the allergy group must have a history within the last five years of a severe reaction to foods, allergen immunotherapy, or insect venom; an immediate allergic reaction to two or more drugs; or a convincing clinical history, including a positive skin test, of a reaction to a drug or vaccine.
+Allergy Group: Participants in the allergy group must have a history within the last five years of a severe reaction to foods, allergen immunotherapy, or insect venom; an immediate allergic reaction to two or more drugs; or a convincing clinical history, including a positive skin test, of a reaction to a drug or vaccine.
 The study will also include people diagnosed with a mast cell disorder.
 Learn more on eligibility here.

 Among those excluded are: people who have taken a biologic therapy within six months of the trial, anyone who has used oral steroids within 28 days, or anyone who has recently had the coronavirus.